 We suggest the following hypothetical model for the release of unprocessed GPI-AP into blood (Supplemental Figure S18): In the normoinsulinemic normoglycemic state, the expression of high cholesterol lipid rafts favors the release of unprocessed GPI-AP.
 Several configurations of the constituents within the complexes of GPI-AP and lipids and releasing mechanisms are conceivable (see legend to S18).
 The membrane rigidity at high cholesterol lipid rafts may control the rate of the spontaneous as well as controlled release of the unprocessed GPI-AP in positive fashion, either through stabilization and extrusion of "open sheets” or through facilitation of the shaping of "closed" micelles.
 Detection of unprocessed GPI-AP in serum from normal rats by chip-based sensing in comparison to buffer alone reveals (i) a pronounced SAW phase shift due to capture of complexes of GPI-AP and lipids with a certain spec. mass and size at a certain number and (ii) a small reduction in the SAW amplitude, only, due to capture of complexes of high elasticity and low viscosity.
 In the hyperinsulinemic (hyperglycemic) state, low cholesterol lipid rafts, formed from the high cholesterol lipid rafts through cholesterol deprivation, release of complexes of GPI-AP and lipids of reduced spec. mass and size and/or at reduced number.
 Detection of unprocessed GPI-AP in serum of hyperinsulinemic rats by chip-based sensing in comparison with buffer alone reveals (i) a small SAW phase shift only due to capture of complexes of GPI-AP and lipids with reduced spec. mass and size and/or at diminished number and (ii) a pronounced reduction in SAW amplitude due to capture of complexes of low elasticity and high viscosity.
 Serum from hyperinsulinemic rats exhibits the considerably reduced phase shift due to downregulated spec. mass, size and/or number in parallel to the diminished amplitude due to elevated viscosity of complexes with incomplete GPI-AP coat compared to serum from normoinsulinemic rats due to large complexes with complete GPI-AP coat.

+It is tempting to speculate, that the observed reductions in number, size or spec. mass, as reflected in decreased phase shift and amplitude, of serum complexes from hyperinsulinemic hyperglycemic rats compared to normoinsulinemic normoglycemic ones (Fig. 5, 6) and in complexes released from plasma membranes in vitro of small compared to large rat adipocytes (Fig. 3) are causally linked with the common underlying molecular basis of high cholesterol lipid rafts or high membrane curvature supporting release of the complexes.
+In any case, the apparently diminished release of unprocessed GPI-AP in complex with lipids from donor cells of insulin-resistant obese rats in vivo and from adipocyte plasma membranes of old rats in vitro suggests that the size of the donor cells is critical for release of the complexes and that the parameters of the plasma membranes which define the releasing efficacy can be studied in vitro by the chip-based sensing.